WinXP655/Win10UI/README.md

 **![_ae57a1e7-1a43-4171-81ea-52aa685a53b0](https://github.com/WinXP655/Win10UIforXP/assets/150530676/33490954-d89a-4fce-b237-3fc1622ee0ff)
 Logo was generated using **Bing AI Image Creator***

 Win XP 10 Pack is a unique and fun pack that combines the old and the new.
 It makes Windows XP more beautiful, interesting and modern.
 It adds to it elements from Windows 10, such as icons, sounds, wallpapers, colors, fonts, cursors and more.
-It also creates some jokes and illusions that can surprise or amuse you and your friends.
+Furthermore, it also creates some jokes and illusions that can surprise or amuse you and your friends.

 Win 10 UI Pack is a pack for those who love to experiment and create.
 You can customize it to your liking and add your own additions and changes.
 You can use dummy files, shortcuts, scripts and more to make your pack more original and fun.